SlawCzech/SlawCzech/README.md

 **Hi!**

-I am a python developer and data scientist from Poland.
+I am an economist, scholar, python developer and data scientist from Poland.

 Connect with me: